pifroggi/vs_tiletools/README.md

   * [Crop](#crop) - Auto crops padded clip from `pad()` or `mod()`, even if resized
   * [Mod](#mod) - Pads or crops a clip so width and height are multiples of the given modulus
   * [Autofill](#autofill) - Auto detects borders and fills them with various fill modes
+  * [Croprandom](#croprandom) - Crops to given dimensions, but randomly repositions the window each frame
 * [Temporal Functions](#temporal-functions)
   * [Window](#window) - Inserts temporal overlaps a the end of fixed length temporal windows
   * [Unwindow](#unwindow) - Auto removes or crossfades overlaps added by `window()`